 DEPOSITING CASH PROMPTLY

 The preparation of the deposits should not be done by the person collecting and recording receipts.
-The person preparing the deposit is the Office Manager.
+The person preparing the deposit should be the Office Manager or his/her designated backup.
 To maximize cash flow and safeguard assets, deposits need to be made on a daily basis.
 All deposits are prepared in the Cashiers Office.
 The Navarro College Police department takes the locked bank bags to the College depository bank.